Connect with a certified trainer for free

 Gluteal Tendonitis Causes, Symptoms & Treatment Options

-The buttocks are made up of three muscle groups called the gluteal muscles: the gluteus maximus, the gluteus medius, and the gluteus minimus.
+The buttocks comprise three gluteal muscles: the gluteus maximus, the gluteus medius, and the gluteus minimus.
 The gluteal tendons are strong, fibrous tissues that connect the gluteal muscles to the hip bones.
-These tendons can become inflamed, resulting in a condition called gluteal tendonitis or gluteal tendinopathy.
+These tendons can become inflamed, resulting in gluteal tendonitis or gluteal tendinopathy.
 Tiny tears in the tendons can also develop due to chronic wear and tear over time.
-This condition can cause significant hip pain and limit physical activity
+This condition can cause significant hip tendon pain and limit physical activity.

 Gluteal Tendonitis Hero Image 2

-The buttocks are made up of three muscle groups called the gluteal muscles: the gluteus maximus, the gluteus medius, and the gluteus minimus.
+The buttocks comprise three gluteal muscles: the gluteus maximus, the gluteus medius, and the gluteus minimus.
 The gluteal tendons are strong, fibrous tissues that connect the gluteal muscles to the hip bones.
-These tendons can become inflamed, resulting in a condition called gluteal tendonitis or gluteal tendinopathy.
+These tendons can become inflamed, resulting in gluteal tendonitis or gluteal tendinopathy.
 Tiny tears in the tendons can also develop due to chronic wear and tear over time.
-This condition can cause significant hip pain and limit physical activity.
+This condition can cause significant lateral hip pain and limit physical activity.

 What causes Gluteal Tendonitis?